LiKTOi1029/Timed-Challenges/readme.md

 This is a simple game where objects are falling from the sky and you have to dodge them.
-This will not use any sprites as currently I am just practicing for when I want to make a pseudo3d game engine on a timer, something similar to Road of The Dead 1 and 2.\
+This will not use any sprites as currently I am just practicing for when I want to make a pseudo3d game engine on a timer, something similar to Road of The Dead 1 and 2.
+The challenge hasn't started yet\
 \
 Legend:\
 Left Arrow Key = Move Left\